Developers and dreamers have been working to make virtual reality exactly that – a reality.

 These kinds of organizations have proven to increase landscape transparency, facilitate collaborations and partnerships not only within Europe, but internationally as well.

-Ultimately, the VR industry is predicted to pick up and become a multi-billion dollar industry.
+Ultimately, the virtual reality market will pick up and become a multi-billion dollar industry.

 DigiCapital estimates the worldwide industry will hit a total value of $120 billion by 2020.